bAvenir/vicinity-generic-adapter/README.md

 * Most of the configuration parameters from the example can be reused for production deployment

 * Only GTW_ID and GTW_PWD are **MANDATORY**, it is necessary to have valid VICINITY credentials to run the adapter

+* When using automatic data or events collection, it is necessary to define ADAPTER_SERVICE_OID.

+* When using the MQTT module, it is necessary to complete the MQTT configuration section as well as extending the module with information on how to parse the incoming messages.

 * SONARQUBE section is not mandatory, add only if you use a sonarqube server for static analysis